mercari/coredns/plugin/clouddns/README.md

 The clouddns plugin is useful for serving zones from resource record sets in Google Cloud DNS.
 This plugin supports all Google Cloud DNS records specified at <https://cloud.google.com/dns/docs/overview#supported_dns_record_types.>
 There is no restriction on where you deploy the clouddns plugin, you only need valid credentials to your GCP account.
-Please also understand that this plugin is made to work with one GCP account at a time.
-(Following the GCP way) CloudDNS API doesn't allow us to fetch an hosted zone by the domain FQDN, only by the zone name in CloudDNS or its ID.
+Please also understand that this plugin is made to work with one GCP account/project at a time.
+CloudDNS API doesn't allow us to fetch an hosted zone by the domain FQDN, only by the zone name in CloudDNS or its ID and requires the project name.

 ## Syntax